jackfoxy/PSlogger/.github/ISSUE_TEMPLATE.md

 Please provide a succinct description of your issue.

+If possible link to simple code sample that reproduces the issue.

 ### Repro steps

 Please provide the steps required to reproduce the problem